-The practice had procedures to reduce the risk of Legionella or other bacteria developing in water systems, in line with a risk assessment.
+The practice had procedures to reduce the risk of Legionella or other bacteria developing in water systems, in line with a risk assessment which was sent to us following the inspection.

 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.